 They have also installed a new walnut bar and fabulous lavish cream curtains in true Indian style to set off the new red & gold seating.
 There is also the outdoor dining area, which had been developed over the past couple of years, and I am told that on a summers evening diners queue for one of these tables.

 Every time we have visited the restaurant has been full with a mix of groups of friends, families and couples all enjoying the great cuisine and chilled vibe.
 This is a family run business with a reputation spanning 14 years plus for old fashioned hospitality, friendly staff and a relaxed atmosphere.

 Dungarvan has become synonymous with great food with some of Waterfords’ top restaurants on the doorstep - including The Tannery, 360 Cookhouse and excellent Italian food in An Seanachai out the road.

 While browsing the menus we were presented with a plate of poppadoms and a choice of dips including onion chutney, chilli sauce, mint sauce and my favourite mango pickle plus a large jug of iced water with mint.
 Having a full licence we opted for a gin & slimline tonic for myself and Fred had a pint of Heineken.

-The wine list is extensive with a lot of old favourites, and we went with Libby’s recommendation of an organic New Zealand Marlborough Maui, it light, refreshing choice which I thought would complement the strong flavours from the food.
+The wine list is extensive with a lot of old favourites, and we went with Libby’s recommendation of a glass of the house Urmeneta Chilean Sauvignon Blanc for myself and Fred had a glass of the house Urmeneta Cabernet, refreshing choice which I thought would complement the strong flavours from the food.

-Indian Ocean prepare fresh food using authentic Indian and local produce, the views are lovely and the staff very friendly.
-We highly recommend you visit next time you are in the South East, you won't be disappointed.
+Indian Ocean prepare fresh food using authentic Indian and local produce, the views are stunning and the service is excellent.
+We highly recommend you visit next time you are in the Sunny South East, you won't be disappointed.
 Just tell them Catherine from Taste of Ireland sent you!